MDverse/mdws/README.md

 Expect about 640 GB of data with the `--withzipfiles` option (~ 8800 gro files and 9500 mdp files)

-Numbers are indicative only and may vary dependy on the time you run this command.
+Numbers are indicative only and may vary depend on the time you run this command (databases tend to get bigger and bigger).

 ### Parse .mdp files